StevenCostiou/The-Pharo-Debugger-Book/chapters/advanced/debug-points-browser.md

 When a debug point is selected, according to the target of the debug point, different information are displayed.
 If the target is an AST node, the code of the concerned method is displayed (referred as 3 in Figure *@fig:dp-browser@*), while highlighting the code corresponding to the target node.
-If the target is an instance variable, all concerned methods (referred as 1 in the figure below) are listed and selecting a method displays the corresponding code (referred as 2 in Figure *@fig:dp-browser-variable@*) and highlights the correct variable accesses.
+If the target is an instance variable, all concerned methods (referred as 1 in Figure *@fig:dp-browser-variable@*) are listed and selecting a method displays the corresponding code (referred as 2 in Figure *@fig:dp-browser-variable@*) and highlights the correct variable accesses.

 ![Debug Point Browser with a selected debug point set on an instance variable](./graphics/debug-points-browser-variable.png width=70&label=fig:dp-browser-variable)